Do you want to learn to rank #1 for high-traffic keywords in any niche?

 This is a scalable SEO strategy you can use to rank in ANY niche.

-We have since repeated this process for many other relevant keywords with similar results:
+We have repeated this process for many other important keywords with similar results:

-But, by following this proven SEO strategy you will find great target keywords every time and get MORE content on the first page of Google.
+But, by following the steps outlined in this SEO case study you’ll be able to quickly find (and rank) more target keywords on the first page of Google.